Grammar Guidelines

 3. Never use:- and L should be capital.
 Follow standard basic grammar rules.

-4. Wrong spacing: There should never be any space before colon sign.
-There should always be a space after colon sign.
+4. Wrong spacing: There shouldn’t be any space before colon sign

-5. Check whether document/email contains any blank (extra) space.
+5. Check whether document contains any blank (extra) space

 7. Email writing formatting problems: